 - 1 tablespoon extra virgin olive oil (divided)

-- 6 cups sourdough bread (slice and cut into 1-inch cubes.
+- 6 cups sourdough bread cubes (cut the bread into 1-inch cubes.
 Or use Italian or French bread or wholegrain bread or glutenfree bread)

 - 4 cloves garlic (minced)